 Page style or slide design

 Shows the current page style or slide design.
 To edit the current page style or slide design, double-click on this field.
+To choose a different page style or slide design, right-click on this field and select from the list that pops up.

 Language

-Shows the current language of the whole document.
+Shows the current language of the text at the current cursor position.

 Insert mode

 Shows the type of insert mode the program is in.
 This field is blank if the program is in Insert mode.
-Each time the Ins key is pressed the mode toggles between Insert and Overwrite.
+Each time the Ins key is pressed, or this field is clicked, the mode toggles between Insert and Overwrite.

+Selection mode

+Click to choose different selection modes.
+The icon does not change, but when you hover the mouse pointer over this field, a tooltip indicates which mode is active.

 Unsaved changes

-An icon appears here if changes to the document have not been saved.
+The icon shown here is different when changes to the document have not been saved.

 Digital signature

 If the document has been digitally signed, an icon shows here.
-You can double-click the icon to view the certificate.
+You can click the icon to sign the document, or to view the existing certificate.

 Object information

 Displays information relevant to the position of the cursor or the selected element of the document.
-Double-clicking in this area usually opens a relevant dialog.

 View layout

-Select between Single Page, Multiple Pages and Double Sided Pages on how your document is displayed.
+Select between Single-page view, Multiple-page view, and Book view to change how your document is displayed.

 Zoom slider